waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Special Interaction (Warp):
     *   **CAVE:** Can act as a one-way warp.
 The tile at Route 33 (11, 9) is a confirmed one-way entrance to Union Cave (17, 31).
 The tile at Route 32 (6, 79) is a confirmed one-way entrance to Union Cave (17, 3).
 Should be treated as impassable for pathfinding.
     *   **WARP_CARPET_RIGHT:** Requires being on the tile, facing the direction of the warp, and then pressing the directional button again.
+    *   **WARP_CARPET_LEFT:** Requires being on the tile, facing the direction of the warp, and then pressing the directional button again.
 *   **Special Interaction (Fishing):**
     *   WATER: Impassable to walk on, but can be fished in with a rod.